NadineWolgast/IntegrateALL/README.md

 ```bash
 snakemake --use-conda --use-singularity --cores all install_all
 ```
+## Install only selceted tools
+If you don't want to install all tools and references for the pipeline because you already have some of them you can select the missing ones and install them individually:
 ### CTAT mutations

 To install CTAT mutations genome library edit in the config.yaml the path